 • Top Best Microphone Brands You Should Know And Use

 • Top Best Headphone Brands In The World

 • Top Best Earphone/Earbud Brands In The World

-The Bose QuietComfort Series 35 II (link to compare price on B&H Photo/Video and Amazon) are one of many headphone models that is rechargeable via USB.
+The Bose QuietComfort Series 35 II (link to check the price at B&H Photo/Video) are one of many headphone models that is rechargeable via USB.

 Bose is featured in the following My New Microphone articles: